Mdvanii: "Art within art" concept

 Texts were written depicting an imaginary lifestyle through the eyes of each author and music, a classical waltz called "Hommage to Mdvanii" has been written and composed for Mdvanii by classical pianist Nicolas Bloomfield (GB).
 Poets have been inspired by Mdvanii.
-Poet Gerard Wozek (US) has written extensive poems about Mdvanii and the family such as a teenage brother Muio-Bix and the emerging new poet Sunil Narayan, who is American and of Indian heritage has written classical poetry tomes to Soraya, Mdvanii's psychic Indian friend and brother, the Bollywood-inspired gay teenage boy called Ishwar.
+Poet Gerard Wozek (US) has written extensive poems about Mdvanii and the family such as a teenage brother Muio-Bix and the emerging Sunil Narayan, an American poet of Indian heritage, who composed classical poems to characters such as Soraya, Mdvanii's psychic Indian friend, and Ishwar, a Bollywood-inspired gay teenage boy.
 She has been shown in a number of music videos.
 In the early 1990s, for the song "Little Susie" BillyBoy* art directed and starred in a video for the Japanese girl group Suzy Susie.
-Of recent, there was notably that of Lala's songs from his album, Lala "Succès damnés" (The Lost Album).
-"Edie Superstar" showed a "Mdvaniiism" of Mdvanii paintings and dolls and "L'Amour n'a pas de prix" which was created especially for Diane Pernet's "ASVOFF 3 - A Shaded View of Fashion Film 3" (A Shaded View of Fashion Film - a film festival dedicated to fashion) which had its premiere in September 2010 at the Centre national d'art et de culture Georges-Pompidou, Paris, France.
-It was called "Mdvaniiism - Classic Mdvanii Haute Couture 1989–1993, A Homage to Monsieur Yves Saint Laurent".Mdvanii has been photographed by many known photographers including Studio Harcourt for The Sunday Times Magazine in London, England.
+More recently, Lala's songs from the album Succès damnés (The Lost Album) have incorporated "Mdvaniiism."
+The video for "Edie Superstar" featured Mdvanii paintings and dolls.
+Another notable creation, "L'Amour n'a pas de prix," was specifically made for Diane Pernet's ASVOFF 3 – A Shaded View of Fashion Film 3, a film festival dedicated to fashion.
+This video premiered in September 2010 at the Centre national d'art et de culture Georges-Pompidou in Paris and was titled "Mdvaniiism – Classic Mdvanii Haute Couture 1989–1993: A Homage to Monsieur Yves Saint Laurent."

+Mdvanii has been photographed by many known photographers including Studio Harcourt for The Sunday Times Magazine in London, England.
 Guy Bourdin did a cover try for Harper's Bazaar, Paris in 1989.